sdr01810/archetype--sh/README.md

-A template for projects written primarily in sh/bash.
+Archetype for a project that's written primarily in sh/bash.